LATEST

 The Secretary-General's warning

 UN Secretary-General Antonio Guterres set the tone with a plea for humans to stay in charge of the decisions that count.
-"Machines can inform, but humans must decide, and answer," he told delegates.
-He warned against leaving the technology's direction to a handful of powerful players, arguing that "AI is too consequential to be shaped by a few," and framed the stakes in sweeping terms: "AI sits at the heart of our common future."
+"Machines can inform, but humans must decide, and answer," he told delegates, and he framed the stakes in sweeping terms: "AI sits at the heart of our common future."

 Alongside the speeches, the newly formed Independent International Scientific Panel on AI presented a preliminary assessment, an attempt to give diplomats a shared, evidence-based picture of what the technology can and cannot do, so that negotiations start from facts rather than hype or fear.